-Foundation courses
+es

-PA 552 Public Policy and Disaster
+Public Policy and Disaster

-And select one:

-PA 551 Principles of Disaster and Emergency Management3 cr.
+Principles of Disaster and Emergency Management3 cr.

-PA 553 Disaster and Society
+Disaster and Society

-Theory integration courses (select three or four for 8 credits):
+n courses (select two for 3 credits):6 cr.

-PA 557 Continuity of Operations in Public and Private Sectors
+Continuity of Operations in Public and Private Sectors3 cr.

-PA 558 Critical Infrastructure and Key Resources in
+Critical Infrastructure and Key Resources in

-Disaster and Emergency Management 2-3 cr.
+Disaster and Emergency Management

-PA 559 Global Comparative Emergency Management
+Global Comparative Emergency Management

-PA 582 Disaster, Disease and Public Health
+Disaster, Disease and Public Health

-PA 588 Current Issues in Homeland Security 2-3 cr.
+Current Issues in Homeland Security

-PA 589 Theoretical Principles of Terrorism
+Theoretical Principles of Terrorism

-Total credits